Sectorial descent for wrapped Fukaya categories: Statement of results

-\begin{theorem}[K\"unneth embedding] For Liouville sectors $X$ and $Y$, there is a fully faithful functor\footnote{ We use the notation $\A \otimes \B \to \C$ to indicate an $\ainf$-bilinear-functor from $(\A,\B)$ to $\C$ in the sense of \cite{lyubashenkomultilinear}, rather than an $\ainf$-functor from ``the tensor product of $\A$ and $\B$'' to $\C$.
-These notions should be quasi-equivalent for a suitable notion of tensor product of $\ainf$-categories. }
+\begin{theorem}[K\"unneth embedding] For Liouville sectors $X$ and $Y$, there is a fully faithful $\ainf$-bilinear-functor \footnote{The notation $\A \otimes \B \to \C$ indicates an $\ainf$-bilinear-functor from $(\A,\B)$ to $\C$ in the sense of \cite{lyubashenkomultilinear}; we attach no meaning to the `tensor product of $\ainf$-categories' notation $\A \otimes \B$ on its own.
+Given a suitable definition of a tensor product $\ainf$-category $\A\otimes\B$, these notions should be quasi-equivalent.}

 and for stopped Liouville manifolds $(X,\f)$ and $(Y,\g)$, there is a fully faithful functor

 Both these functors send $(L\subseteq X,K\subseteq Y)$ to a canonical cylindrical perturbation $L\tildetimes K\subseteq X\times Y$ of the product $L\times K\subseteq X\times Y$.
 If $\lambda_X|_L\equiv 0$ and $\lambda_Y|_K\equiv 0$, then $L\times K$ is already cylindrical and no perturbation is necessary. \end{theorem}